-Some experts may disagree but I think people often move back and forth between two rankings.
-For example a B player may have at one point been an A player but for one reason or another they moved into what I call B mode.
-Showing a B player they are worth your time may motivate them or help you or they determine what they need to do to rise up.
+Some experts may disagree, but I think people often move back and forth between two rankings.
+For example, a B-player may have at one point been an A-player, but for one reason or another, they moved into what I call B-mode.
+Showing a B-player they are worth your time may motivate them or help them determine what they need to do to rise up.

 Give Them Feedback

-Before you jump into giving your B player tons of attention out of nowhere you may want to give them some context.
+Before you jump into giving your B-players tons of attention out of nowhere, you may want to give them some context.
 As someone who has floated between both ranks, I may be motivated to improve my performance if I’m provided structured feedback.
-But if I received feedback without context, I may worry I’m in trouble.
-Fear isn’t a good long term motivational strategy.
+But if I receive feedback without context, I may worry I’m in trouble.
+Fear isn’t a good long-term strategy for sales team motivation.

-In addition to strengthening a skill, this action also sends a clear message: “You’re worth investing in.”
-Telling B players that you want to help them achieve their potential and actually doing something about it are very different things.
+In addition to strengthening a skill, providing professional development opportunities sends a clear message: “You’re worth investing in.”
+Telling B-players that you want to help them achieve their full potential and actually doing something about it are two very different things.

-Put Them In Situations They Use Their Strengths
+Put Them in Situations Where They Use Their Strengths

-You probably don’t have the budget to send all your B players to a conference and they will need further nurturing beyond one event, which is why another great way to invest in them is to be thoughtful about how you place your B players.
+You probably don’t have the budget to send all your B-players to a conference, and they will need further nurturing beyond one event.
+That’s why another great way to invest in your B-players is to be thoughtful about how you place them.
 Perhaps some have amazing communication skills but occasionally lack the know-how to get the job done well.
 Place them in situations where they can use their strengths.

 Stop Thinking They’ll Never Leave You

-Showing appreciation for your B players is a win win.
-They deserve to be thanked and, as a manager, investing in B players is the best use of your time.
+Providing some sales team motivation for your B-players is a win-win.
+They deserve to be thanked and, as a manager, investing in B-players is the best use of your time.

 Harness The Power Of Knowledge Sharing With Digital Transformation